Log-in/Sign-up

 • Access to a piano, though not required, will help to integrate the student's conceptual understanding, kinesthetic awareness, and aural skills.
 Basic piano skills (the ability to play scales in different keys) are recommended.

 • We will develop and hone our sight-singing skills during the live "lab" sessions.
-Willingness to sing is expected; I try to make this as fun and comfortable as possible!
+While singing in front of others can seem intimidating, I try to make this as fun and comfortable as possible!

 • Historically, the students who succeed in this course are self-disciplined, detail-oriented, and motivated by a hunger for understanding.